close up of women fluffing and adjusting cushions on a sofa

 What are the different types of furniture leather?

-Read on for a short explanation of different types of furniture leather.
+Read on for a short explanation of different types of furniture leather

 However, these types of leather may need a little more attention to maintain.
 When you’re looking to care for your aniline leather, you should only use dry cloths and soft brush vacuum attachments.

-While semi-aniline leather has added protection, you should still conduct regular leather care.
+While semi-aniline leather has added protections, you should still conduct regular leather care.
 Just like aniline, avoid using any ‘off the shelf’ bleaches or cleaners, opting only for gentler cleans with dry cloths and soft brush vacuum attachments.

 Natural markings and characteristics of leather